dbgcode/android-coding-standard/README.md

 ## File Organization

 A file consists of sections that should be separated by blank lines and an optional comment identifying each section.
 Files longer than 2000 lines are cumbersome and should be avoided.
-For an example of a Java program properly formatted

 ## Java Source Files